marfillaster/ButterweedSF1EmbedderBundle/README.md

 ## Auto signin of sfGuardUser

 Fos user and custom implementations are supported.
-Automatic signin happens when `GuardUserInterface` is implemented on the User model. `security_context` service is required.
+Automatic signin happens when `GuardUserInterface` is implemented on the User model. `security.context` token is required.

     interface GuardUserInterface
     {